Nanocavity enhanced photon coherence of solid-state quantum emitters operating up to 30 K: Introduction

-Several studies have considered the temperature-dependent coherence of photons emitted by QDs in the absence of any significant Purcell enhancement, with all studies observing a rapid decrease in indistinguishability as temperature is increased \cite{PhysRevLett.93.237401,PhysRevLett.116.033601,PhysRevB.97.195432,doi:10.1021/acsphotonics.6b00707}.
+Moving beyond the low temperature limit, several studies have considered the temperature-dependent coherence of photons emitted by QDs in the absence of any significant Purcell enhancement, with all studies observing a rapid decrease in indistinguishability as temperature is increased \cite{PhysRevLett.93.237401,PhysRevLett.116.033601,PhysRevB.97.195432,doi:10.1021/acsphotonics.6b00707}.
 Theoretical modelling has revealed that both real and virtual phonon processes contribute to this trend \cite{Denning:20,PhysRevLett.118.233602}.
-A strategy to reduce these temperature-dependent effects is to couple the QD to an optical cavity.
+A potential strategy to reduce these temperature-dependent effects is again to couple the QD to an optical cavity.
 In addition to the aforementioned filtering of the PSB photons, for appropriate parameters, the cavity also induces a Purcell enhancement ($F_P$) of the QD emission rate ($F_P/T_1$).
 From Eq.~\ref{eq:T2}, it can be seen that this enhancement reduces the degredation of the coherence time ($T_2$) for a given pure dephasing rate ($1/T^*_2$), offering the potential to suppress the influence of the virtual phonon transitions.
-Measurements of a QD-micropillar device with a Purcell factor of 20 exhibited significantly weaker degradation of the emitted photon coherence in the 9 - 20 K range \cite{PhysRevLett.118.253602}, supporting this prediction.
+Measurements of a QD-micropillar device with a Purcell factor of 20 exhibited significantly weaker degradation of the emitted photon coherence in the $9$ - $18~\mathrm{K}$ range \cite{PhysRevLett.118.253602}, supporting this prediction.
+However, the maximum temperature reached in this study ($18~\mathrm{K}$) is still well below the base temperature of a compact cryocooler ($28.8~\mathrm{K}$ \cite{10.1063/1.4906548}), limited by the electrical tuning range required to maintain QD-cavity resonance as the QD redshift grows non-linearly with temperature \cite{PhysRevB.72.085328,Kroner2009}.
+Furthermore, the maximum Purcell factor attainable in a micropillar cavity is restricted by the increased mode volume compared to nanocavity structures such as photonic crystal cavities (PhCCs) \cite{Somaschi2016,Liu2018}.